DHTMLX/gantt-docs/data/desktop/server_side.md

 Storing the order of tasks
 -------------------------------------------------
-To store the order of tasks in the tree (among sublings) on the server:
+To store the order of tasks in the tree (among siblings) on the server:

 <ol>
 	<li>Add an integer field with the name "sortorder" to your table with tasks.<br> <i>Note, the name of the field is hardcoded. </i><br>